leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 .. admonition:: Reference
    :class: refbox

-   :Menu:      :menuselection:`Key --> Add F-Curve Modifer`
+   :Menu:      :menuselection:`Key --> Add F-Curve Modifier`
    :Hotkey:    :kbd:`Shift-Ctrl-M`

 Opens a pop-up allowing you to add modifiers to the active F-curve.